syncfusion-content/xamarin-docs/Xamarin/SfListView/ViewAppearance.md

 ### Applying the Data Template Selector to SfListView

-You can define the [DataTemplateSelector](https://developer.xamarin.com/api/type/Xamarin.Forms.DataTemplateSelector/) to [ItemTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~ItemTemplate.html) property either in XAML and C#.
+You can assign that custom `DataTemplateSelector` to the [ItemTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~ItemTemplate.html) of SfListView either in XAML and C#.

 {% tabs %}
 {% highlight xaml %}